 The global derivatives universe hums along nicely in times like these–in times like we’ve had from 1988. to 2006 and from 2010 to 2022.
 There are no nasty LTCM-type headlines.
 In such times market changes are gradual and incremental.
 Here are some examples of how derivatives traders make their profits:

 - A derivatives trader bets that the Dow Jones will be 2.2% higher next year, while others expect a 1.9% gain.

-- A derivatives trader bets that interest rates will increase by .02% while most analysts are predict an increase of .02%
+- A derivatives trader bets that interest rates will increase by .02% while most analysts are predicting a decrease of .02%

 - Another trader bets that higher fuel costs will put the pinch on bird guano miners in the South Pacific, curtailing their annual profits.

 What the hedge book boys have never encountered is a market with huge swings.
 (Something like the equities markets between 1929 and 1935, or in banking in 2008 and 2009.)
 This would wipe out any derivatives traders if that volatility were to re-occur.
 Their losses would be monumental.

 The derivatives market was relatively small when the U.S. markets had their last big hiccup in 1987.
 And it was even smaller when the commodities markets went through their last big spikes in 1978 to 1981.
 The whole derivatives universe has grown up since then.
 So we are in essentially uncharted waters, with no way to predict the effects of huge markets swings on the derivatives markets.
 The hedge boys will be entering terra incognita.
 The big market swings will blindside the hedge traders.
 The implications could be huge.
 This will wipe out more than just trading firms and their clients.